-Kayte Kinsley, who was named the Pace University head field hockey coach in February of 2016, will be beginning her second season on the sidelines this fall.View Kayte Kinsley's Bio ⟩
+Kayte Kinsley, who was named the Pace University head field hockey coach in February of 2016, completed her second season on the sidelines in 2017.
+Kinsley was named the Synapse Sports National Field Hockey Coach of the Year after leading the Setters to a program-record 15 wins and the team’s first-ever Northeast-10 Championship Tournament berth.View Kayte Kinsley's Bio ⟩

 In just the program's second varsity season in 2016, Kinsley guided the Setters to a three-win improvement with a record of 9-9.
 In addition, Kinsley's squad jumped three slots in the NE-10 standings, nabbing conference wins over Southern New Hampshire, Merrimack, Franklin Pierce, St. Michael's, and Southern Connecticut State, Sophomore Halley Rose (second team) and freshman Louisa Wegener (All-Rookie) were each selected to the 2016 Northeast-10 All-Conference Team.

 Kinsley came to Pace from Mercy College, where she served as head coach of the field hockey team, as well as the Assistant Athletic Director of Operations.

 Kinsley coached the Mavericks since their inception as a varsity program in 2010, helping the team build from the ground up.
 She led the team to marked improvement from 2010 to 2015.
 The Pace University field hockey team will benefit from Kinsley's experience as the team heads into its second season as an intercollegiate athletic program.